linode/manager/docs/development-guide/08-testing.md

 We support mocking API requests both in test suites and the browser using the [msw](https://www.npmjs.com/package/msw) library.
 See [07-mocking-data](07-mocking-data.md) for more details.

-These mocks are automatically enabled for tests (using `beforeAll` and `afterAll` in src/setupTests.ts, which is run when setting up the Jest environment).
+These mocks are automatically enabled for tests (using `beforeAll` and `afterAll` in src/setupTests.ts, which is run when setting up the Vitest environment).

 ## End-to-End tests